xpack/xmake-js/doc/jekyll/files/xmake.json.md

 recommended name is `.xmake.json`;

-To identify a folder as an xmake project, a full `xmake.json` file, which includes the `configurations` property, must be present in the project root.
+To identify a folder as an xmake project, a full `xmake.json` file, which includes the `buildConfigurations` property, must be present in the project root.

 ```json